trust-mfn-berlin/animals-as-objects/vault/story.inventory-books.md

 <figcaption>

 _The first page of inventory book VII reveals the graphic and systematic transformation that took place in the practice of record-keeping.
-A spiny dogfishembryo_ (Acanthias vulgaris) _specimen has been listed below the genus “Acanthias” (or “Squalus”) with four other objects, each with the numbers of their previous inventory in inventory books V(1) and V(2).
+A spiny dogfishembryo_ (Acanthias vulgaris) _specimen has been listed below the genus ‘Acanthias’ (or ‘Squalus’) with four other objects, each with the numbers of their previous inventory in inventory books V(1) and V(2).
 (Zoological Teaching Collection.
 All rights reserved.)_

 </figcaption>